 There are many things to contemplate and think about.
 Are we alone in the Universe?
 What happens to my consciousness when I die?
 These questions are unsettling even terrifying to think about.
 But, these types of questions are necessary.
 Contemplating these kinds of questions is a way of sparking our creative mind.
 It also provides us with meaning and perspective.

 When we take time to contemplate our bodies also have a chance to speak.
 If we stop long enough then things will surface that we have kept hidden because our mind is focusing outward on daily tasks.
+This is the real value of solitude.

 How Loneliness and Solitude Differ